Published May 9, 2022

 Crypto investors were left short of $190 million when the CEO of Canadian exchange QuadrigaCX mysteriously died in India, taking the private keys to customer assets with him.

 Such sticky situations are symptomatic of lax internal controls and poor operational security.
 They also often involve custodial infrastructure designed for individuals that has been repurposed for organizational use.
 For example, trusted employees might be given unsupervised access to cold storage devices such as Ledger wallets that hold the keys to corporate cryptoassets.
-Or, the wallets may be shared between team members who flip coins to see who takes the wallet home each night for safe-keeping.
+Or, the crypto wallets may be shared between team members who flip coins to see who takes the crypto wallet home each night for safe-keeping.

 At the next highest level of sophistication, many institutional-grade custody solutions provide much-needed governance tools, but they still require trusted third parties to hold keys or key shards.
 This minimizes the potential of internal threats, but it leaves the organization exposed to the possibility of custodian corruption, or collusion between centralized services holding sensitive key material, such as cloud storage providers.